The Art of Being Unflappable

 Arjuna’s breakdown is not unique.
 It’s human.

-We remain composed while life moves in our favour.
-But when it turns — when plans fall apart, when relationships fail, when there’s loss or uncertainty of any kind — our balance goes with it.
+We remain composed while life is in our favour.
+But when it turns — when plans fall apart, when relationships fail, when there’s loss or uncertainty of any kind — our composure goes with it.

 We forget to pause.
 We react and take things personally.
-Like Arjuna, we become overwhelmed, confused, and unable to act with clarity.
+We become overwhelmed, confused, and unable to act with clarity.

-This is where the Gita becomes invaluable — not as philosophy alone, but as a guide for daily living.
+This is where the Gita becomes invaluable as a guide to daily living with calm, clarity, and composure.

 It’s the ability to witness your mind and the world with love and attention, without getting emotionally entangled.